 We wish to encourage and support innovative and productive early to mid-career Clinician/Scientists to disseminate their findings to an international audience by the awarding of a number of fellowships.
-One fellowship will be awarded to a clinician/scientist from each of the following regions: America (Canada, USA and South America), Europe (including United Kingdom and Ireland) and Asia.
+In previous years, a fellowship was awarded to a Clinician/Scientist from each of the following regions: America (Canada, USA and South America), Europe (including United Kingdom and Ireland) and Asia.
 In 2019, we have changed this process to allow for selection to be based on academic merit and consistent with our commitment to inclusion and diversity.

 Travel expenses (to the value of AU$3,000), accommodation and registration costs for the recipients will be covered.
 Sponsorship for the programme has kindly been funded by Pfizer since inception of the programme in 2013.

 Applicants should hold a medical degree and have completed or be in-training for a fellowship in intensive care medicine.
 Applicants must be aged 42 years or younger on 14 October 2020.
 Preference will be given to Clinician/Scientists who have pursued a well-defined and innovative research path, leading to several publications in high-impact peer-reviewed journals.
 Preference will also be given to those applicants who have publications in which they are listed as first or last author.
 While applicants may include work with Australian and New Zealand collaborators, preference will be given to work completed in the region of each applicant.

 The applicant must present their lecture in English.
 It is also anticipated that recipients will contribute to the academic and social programme of the ANZICS/ACCCN Intensive Care ASM.

 We at ANZICS are very excited about this programme, but obviously its success depends on attracting high quality candidates to apply for this Fellowship.
 Each year, high quality candidates attend the conference as part of the programme, past years have seen presentations from the following outstanding Programme Fellowship winners: